MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-admin.md

 ### Sync Azure Active Directory groups and Dataverse security roles

-Synchronize your AAD groups to the Dataverse security roles.
-Although this step is optional, we recommend you assign AAD permissions to ensure that adding and removing users is reflected in both Azure Active Directory and Power Platform.
-To automate the process using the Web API, see [Assign a security role to an AAD group team](/power-apps/developer/data-platform/aad-group-team#assign-a-security-role-to-an-aad-group-team).
+Synchronize your Azure Active Directory groups to the Dataverse security roles.
+Although this step is optional, we recommend you assign Azure Active Directory permissions to ensure that adding and removing users is reflected in both Azure Active Directory and Power Platform.
+To automate the process using the Web API, see [Assign a security role to an Azure Active Directory group team](/power-apps/developer/data-platform/aad-group-team#assign-a-security-role-to-an-aad-group-team).

 1. Log into the [Microsoft 365 Admin Center](https://admin.microsoft.com/).